elatov/puppet/docker/README.md

 #### `ip_range`

-The range of ip addresses used by the network.
+The range of IP addresses used by the network.

 #### `ipam_driver`